HELPING TEENS STAY BALANCED

 “Listen, I’m sad to see that there’s a gap forming between us.
 Our way of doing things is really different and that must be hard for you.
 You must be feeling all sorts of things.
 And I know that, sometimes, I put more pressure on you.
 I would really like it if we could talk about it.”

-Be sure to keep an open mind and don’t give in to the temptation to retaliate or push your child to think differently, even if what they say upsets you, because your child may no longer trust you and communication between you and your child may break down.
-Remember that by being an empathic listener, you are more likely to preserve your values and maintain a good and respectful relationship with your teen.
+Keep an open mind and don’t give in to the temptation to retaliate or push your child to think differently, even if what they say upsets you, because you may lose their trust and communication between the two of you may break down.
+Remember that by being an empathic listener, you are more likely to preserve your values and maintain a good, respectful relationship with your teen.

-Helping your child be comfortable with their home and host cultures will help them find their place and develop good self-esteem.
-It will also help them be social, maintain a good relationship with their family and maintain good mental health.
+Helping your child be comfortable with their home and host cultures will help them find their place and develop strong self-esteem.
+It will also strengthen social ties, help them maintain healthy relationships with their family, and promote good mental health.

-- Keep in contact with the home country to facilitate the transition, speak the language, share a traditional meal as a family;
+- Maintain a connection with your home country to facilitate the transition, speak the language at home, enjoy traditional meals as a family

-- Reassure and validate the feelings and emotions of your child who is navigating between the two cultures as often as necessary;
+- Reassure and validate the feelings and emotions of your teen as they navigate the two cultures, and do so as often as necessary

-- Stay open-minded, talk to your child as often as possible about their discoveries, surprises, fears and worries;
+- Keep an open mind, and talk to your child as often as possible about their discoveries, surprises, fears, and worries

-- Value difference to help your child see biculturalism as an asset;
+- Value difference as a way to help your child see biculturalism as an asset

-- Be conscious that integrating into a new environment may be different for each family member;
+- Be aware that the experience of integrating into a new culture may be different for you and other family members

-👉 Associations and organizations that help with the integration of new arrivals in most major cities in Quebec.
-For more information, consult the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) website at ministère/immigration.
+👉 Associations and organizations that help with the integration of new arrivals (available in most major centres in Quebec).
+To find a resource near you, consult the Ministère de l’Immigration, de la Francisation et de l’Intégration (MIFI) website at ministère/immigration.

-Integration support services offered by partner community organizations, Centre social d’aide aux immigrants, La Maisonnée (available in English), Promis (spport for immigrants and refugees)
+Integration support services offered by partner community organizations, Centre social d’aide aux immigrants, La Maisonnée, Promis (support for immigrants and refugees)

-👉 Le Regional Program for the Settlement and Integration of Asylum Seekers (PRAIDA)
+👉 The Regional Program for the Settlement and Integration of Asylum Seekers (PRAIDA)

 👉 Cultural Consultation Service (CCS)